DWCamp/Seddit/README.md

-# Seddit v0.4.1
+# Seddit v0.5.0
 A Python Script for counting the number of instances a collection of terms get used in post titles on different subreddits.
-It can either search through all words to find the most common proper nouns or can take in a text file containing a list of specific terms to look for and show their frequencies.
+It can either search through all words to find the most common words or can take in a CSV file containing a list of specific terms to look for and show their frequencies.
-As it performs each search, it stores every post it sees in a cache file, allowing it over time to amass a database of posts on a subreddit.
+As it performs each search, it stores every post it sees in a cache file, allowing it to amass a large collection of posts over time.

 ## Installation

 1. Download and extract the zip file.
-2. Make sure you have PRAW installed by running `pip install praw`.
-[Here is a link](https://www.reddit.com/prefs/apps) to the webpage for acquiring a Client ID and secret
+2. Install the packages listed in `requirements.txt`.
+This can be done automatically by running the command `pip install -r requirements.txt` inside the root directory.
+3. Obtain a client secret and client ID from Reddit.
+Instructions for how can be found on [Reddit's OAuth2 Wiki](https://github.com/reddit-archive/reddit/wiki/OAuth2)
-3. Create a duplicate of `config.json`.example` named `config.json` in the project's root directory and replace the sample values with those needed for your script
+4. Create a duplicate of `config.py.example` named `config.py` in the project's root directory.
+Replace the sample values with those needed for your script

 ## Quickstart

 ### Search

 Seddit uses PRAW to search the hot, top, and or new feed for a given subreddit and collect all of the posts.
-After the list of post titles is collected, it will be scanned for frequently used capitalized words.
-Common English words (defined by a csv file) will be discarded.
+The frequency of all words is then calculated, excluding a list of filtered words.
+This filter can be used to exclude common words (e.g. the, a, an, this, etc.).
 The list of words will then be sorted by frequency and the results will be displayed on the terminal.

 ##### Example